zhj-buffer/Torch-TensorRT/cpp/bin/torchtrtc/README.md

-                                        GPU if they are not supported on DLA --require-full-compilation        Require that the model should be fully compiled to TensorRT or throw an error --disable-tf32                    Prevent Float32 layers from using the TF32 data format
+                                        GPU if they are not supported on DLA --require-full-compilation        Require that the model should be fully compiled to TensorRT or throw an error --is-supported=[check-method-op-support],
+      --supported=[check-method-op-support],
+      --check-support=[check-method-op-support],
+      --check-method-op-support=[check-method-op-support]
+                                        Check the support for end to end compilation of a specified method in the TorchScript module
+      --disable-tf32                    Prevent Float32 layers from using the TF32 data format
       --sparse-weights                  Enable sparsity for weights of conv and